 Finally, it adds a bi-TMVP candidate (MV0, MV1 shown in the next figure) after HMVP if a motion trajectory between a block in a reference picture and its reference block crosses the current block.
+For a given MV shown in red, which is a reference block MV, a pair of MV0 and MV1 is constructed and if it crosses the current block then those MVs are used as bi-TMVP.